 Now I look longingly at this photo I have when I was 17 years old, in memory of my awesome body figure.
 Though, I still have that particular mini dress I wore then, there is no chance I will fit into it *ever* again… unless of course, I could turn back time.
 (Wishful thinking!)

-a lot of dieting and hard work to maintain my vital statistics of a 34-inch bust size (I wore a size 34B/75B cup bra by then!), a 25-inch waistline on my good days, and a 34-inch hip measurement.
-It was not exactly the "Coca-Cola" body (hourglass figure) that my Grandma boasted she had during her heydays, but I was happy with how I looked.
-Not even near Sophia Loren's but it was pretty good, if I must say so myself.
+Fast forward to 10 years later as a young, independent young woman but struggling to cope with reality and my declining metabolism that helps me keep my figure.
+It also took me a lot of dieting and hard work to maintain my vital statistics of a 34-inch bust size (I wore a size 34B/75B cup bra by then!), a 25-inch waistline on my good days, and a 34-inch hip measurement.
+It was not exactly the “Coca-Cola” body (hourglass figure) that my Grandma boasted she had during her heydays, but I was happy with how I looked.
+Not even near Sophia Loren‘s but it was pretty good, if I must say so myself.

 When we factor in the genes, some women may find themselves bigger than they anticipated.
 Whenever I browse through family photos, I can’t help but notice that most of the women in my family tree are indeed endomorphic (or pear-shaped, which is not necessarily a bad thing).
 Maybe in 20 or 30 years, I’ll probably look just like one of them.